 - Foreign employees who work abroad: These employees work outside the United States.

-- Employees in different locations, based on rating areas: These employees live outside the individual health insurance geographic rating area1 of the organization’s physical address.
+- Employees working in different geographic locations: You can establish employee classes based on insurance rating areas, states, or multi-state regions.
+These employees live outside the individual health insurance geographic rating area2 of the organization’s physical address.

 - A combination of two or more of the above: Employers can also create additional classes by combining two or more of the above classes.